SumUp Card Reader Review 2026: Low Entry Cost, No Contract

 High-volume sole traders processing £5,000+/month who can’t negotiate a Dojo rate (no credit history, no business banking with a major bank).
 Payments Plus at 0.99% holds up against any custom-quoted rate, check the maths on your monthly volume.

-Mobile and outdoor settings.
-Market stalls, food trucks, mobile beauty, mobile mechanic, pop-up events.
+Best sales environments.
+Mobile and outdoor settings: market stalls, food trucks, mobile beauty, mobile mechanic, pop-up events.

 For Solo Lite and Air, you need a phone with signal.
 For Solo and Terminal, the built-in 4G SIM removes that constraint, useful in rural markets or basements with poor mobile coverage.

-Seasonal traders benefit most.
+Seasonal traders benefit most, we’d say.
 No monthly fee means a Christmas-fair-only business pays nothing for ten months of the year and still owns the hardware when December comes round.

 You need instant settlement (funds in your account within 20 minutes of the sale).
-SumUp doesn’t offer it.
-Square does, at 1.5%.
+SumUp doesn’t offer it, and here we’d point you to Square, which does, at 1.5%.

 You run a high-volume hospitality or retail operation processing five figures a month and want a sub-1.5% rate plus dedicated 7-day support.
 Dojo’s 12-month lease and negotiated rate undercut Payments Plus at scale, with the trade-off that you don’t own the hardware.